Commission on Economic & Community Engagement

 The Commission on Economic and Community Engagement (CECE) is facilitated by APLU’s Office of Economic Development and Community Engagement (OEDCE) both of which were established to lead and coordinate APLU's mission pillar of "expanding engagement."

-CECE convenes chief economic and community engagement officers, presidents and chancellors, provosts, senior research officers, communications and government affairs administrators, and others across APLU member universities and university systems across North America who maintain responsibility for planning, executing, or communicating their institution’s work in economic development and public engagement.
+CECE convenes senior economic and community engagement officers, presidents and chancellors, provosts, senior research officers, communications and government affairs administrators, and others across APLU member universities and university systems across North America who maintain responsibility for planning, executing, or communicating their institution’s work in economic development and public engagement.
 CECE focuses on three key areas of work:

 - Talent and workforce development